Xaelorichero-02/RoN-GFX-Search/README.md

-# HoI4 GFX Search
+# RoN GFX Search

-This tool helps you easily find GFX from unmodded (vanilla) Hearts of Iron 4 1.14.
+This tool helps you easily find GFX from Rise of Nations.

-All images are © Copyright Paradox Development Studio.
-Hearts of Iron® is a registered trademark of Paradox Interactive.
-This tool is not affiliated in any way with Paradox Development Studio or Paradox Interactive.

 Made by Yard1

+Edited by Xaelor

 Inspired by https://wyandotte.github.io/hoi4-icon-search/